 As expected, the breakfast and company were all great, and this was the start of goodbyes to the family in Montagu.
 As agreed with Monica and Colin we had a short stop on the road to Cape Town at a roadside oasis in Worcester.
 It was a worthwhile break after all the rain we encountered on the road.
 But the rain did not let up for the rest of the way.
 In fairness, the rain was intermittent.
 The toll fee to go through the 4-kilometer Huguenot tunnel was R47.50 ($2.60).

-One story I cannot avoid was my experience of driving through the town of Worcester in the Western Cape.
+One story I cannot avoid is my experience of driving through the town of Worcester in the Western Cape.
 We got to the city while they were experiencing “load shedding” where the electric power is cut for a few hours since the government-run electric utility company ESKOM has insufficient capacity to provide a reliable service.
 Picture all the traffic lights out, and all intersections are left to the discretion of the drivers to see who now has the right of way.
-In South Africa, a menace on all roads is the minivan taxis who are a law unto themselves with zero consideration for any other motorists or pedestrians.
+In South Africa, a menace on all roads is the minivan taxis which are a law unto themselves with zero consideration for any other motorists or pedestrians.

 After saying goodbye to Monica and Colin my goal was to drive to Janet in Tokai, a southern suburb of Cape Town.
 If I say so myself, I was extremely proud of myself.
 By this time my iPhone was dead, and I had to rely on memory to find her home across the interstates and suburban roads.
 Janet was able to help me recharge my devices: iPhone, iPad, and Apple Watch.